DFPercush/PhysicalQuantity/README.txt

 Note that there's no built in exponent operator, but you can use sprint() + eval() to accomplish this.
 A word of caution, though: values with units can only be raised to integer exponents.
 1 meter ^ 2.3  will throw an error.
 Moving on...
+	As far as the memory footprint, it varies widely depending on your system, and which options you enable.
+The library itself takes hardly any RAM, and values are most likely 12 or 16 bytes each. 'gencode info' will tell you the exact size with padding taken into account.
+	The hash tables and unit definition table can be placed in ROM if available, and typically require 2-3 KB.
+During my testing, the compiled binary sizes were as follows:
+	Windows x64 / Visual Studio 2017 Debug - 'testconsole.exe': 190 KB
+	Linux Mint x64 / g++ 7.4.0 - 'testconsole' binary: 70 KB (no debug flags)
+	Arduino IDE with NO_TEXT, 'Uno' board config: 600 bytes (!!)

 	While I do my best to reduce memory footprint in terms of data, and shove as much as possible into ROM/.rodata, the code itself takes the most space.
 If you only have 32K of storage on an embedded device, this might be a bit heavy